Jetroid/jetroid.github.io/_posts/2016-07-16-blog-hacking.markdown

 and I only had to take the project as far as I wanted.

-![Image of the hacking minigame in Fallout 3](/assets/images/hacking-minigame-reference.jpg)
+![Image of the hacking minigame in Fallout 3](/assets/images/hacking-minigame-reference.jpg) *Image of the hacking minigame in Fallout 3*

 I finished the layout of the hacking portion several weeks ago, and was very pleased with the result.